"She was unsuccessful": GWR drops verdict on Afua's sing-a-thon

 It made the disclosure in a post on X in response to a netizen who sought clarity on the matter.

-The Guinness World Records however wished Afua all the best of luck in her future record attempts.
+The Guinness World Records, however, wished Afua all the best of luck in her future world record attempts.

 "Unfortunately, Afua's Guinness World Records attempt for the longest singing marathon was not successful, but we hope that she will make another attempt soon.
 We've seen how inspirational it has been for her fans.
 The evidence check had already begun before Afua requested priority service, so we refunded her payment earlier this month.
 We wish Afua the best of luck with any future record attempts", the post read.

-News of Afua's Aduonum unsuccessful Guinness World Records had gained much traction on social media.
+News of Afua Aduonum's unsuccessful Guinness World Record attempt has gained much traction on social media.

 PAY ATTENTION: Today Live - Medikal at YEN X Space.
 You can ask him your questions today at 8 PM.
 Follow the link.